bitfede/file-validation-certification-dapp/README.md

 I wrote how I deployed the dApp on testnet on my blockchain-focused blog Blockchainlion.com.

-The link to the full article is here `insert-link`
+The link to the full article is here [https://blockchainlion.com/deploy-ethereum-dapp-with-a-cloud-server/](https://blockchainlion.com/deploy-ethereum-dapp-with-a-cloud-server/)

 ## Deploy on mainnet